logux/docs/recipes/cross-tab.md

 dispatch({ type: 'menu/open' })
 ```

-`dispatch.sync()` creates cross-tab action and send it to the server. `dispatch.crossTan()` creates cross-tab action without sending it to the server.
+`dispatch.sync()` creates cross-tab action and send it to the server. `dispatch.crossTab()` creates cross-tab action without sending it to the server.

 ```js
 // All tabs will receive this action